 Several years later, John Bartram, a noted Philadelphia botanist, gave Washington some grapes of "a very fine kind," which the Mount Vernon gardener was instructed to "take particular care of."
 Another source of Washington's grapes was Senator Benjamin Hawkins of North Carolina, who gave the president "sundry cuttings of valuable Grape vines," along with a letter giving "an account of them, and his manner of treating them."6

 The grapes were cultivated at Mount Vernon in an enclosure below the lower garden, on the hill leading down towards the family vault.
-To protect the fruit from depredations, Washington approved fencing the vineyard with thorn bushes and honey locusts, "or I shall never be able to partake of the fruits that are within the enclosure."
-After fertilizing the ground with manure, the cuttings were set out in rows according to their variety or type.
-As with other fruits and vegetables, Washington grew both what he called summer and winter grapes, a strategy for keeping the fruit available for use on his table for as many months as possible.7
+To protect the fruit from depredations, Washington approved enslaved workers fencing the vineyard with thorn bushes and honey locusts, "or I shall never be able to partake of the fruits that are within the enclosure."
+After they fertilized the ground with manure, the cuttings were set out in rows according to their variety or type.
+As with other fruits and vegetables, Washington had grown both what he called summer and winter grapes, a strategy for keeping the fruit available for use on his table for as many months as possible.7

 Mary V. Thompson